tsimeonov/Computer-Science/Programming Logic and design/Chapter 2 Input Processing Output.md

 A set of statements tht executes in the order that they appear is called a `sequence structure`.
 A structurem also called a `control structure`, is a logical design that controls the order in which a set of statements executes.

+---

+<h6>Strings and String Literals</h6>

+In programming terms, a sequence of characters that is used as data is called a `string`.
+When a string appears in the actual code of a program it is called a `string literal`.

+---